lancasja/post-capitalism/README.md

 Open a terminal and run:

 1. `npm i` to install dependencies
-2. `npm start:dev` to start server and load browser
+2. `npm start` to start server and load browser

 The server will watch your files and automatically reload the browser when you save a file.